 I am so excited for your portrait session!

 Couples photos – whether engagement, anniversary, or just because – are some of my favorite sessions to shoot!

 However, a big, messy worry that gets in the way of many couples’ excitement about their portraits is that they just don’t know what to wear.
 They are looking forward to a fun afternoon devoted to celebrating the two of them – but at the same time, they dread their session because they worry that they’ll look awkward in front of the camera.

 I put my couples to ease as soon as we meet that there’s no way they can mess things up, but I recognize that not knowing what to wear can lead to serious stressing out beforehand!

 Before We Talk About What To Wear For Your Upper Peninsula Couples Photos

 Focus on the connection you share with one another.
-I’ll ask you ahead of time if you prefer posed images or more candid images and what type of feel you are looking for in your session, but know that I aim to capture a blend of both types so you have a variety to choose from.
+I’ll ask you ahead of time if you prefer posed images or more candid images and what type of feel you are looking for in your session, but know that I aim to capture a variety of images during our time together.

 Be as affectionate towards each other as you feel comfortable — after all, this is a time to show off your love!
 Hold hands, kiss, cuddle, tease!
 Remember, there’s no rule for what’s right!
 At first, you may feel nervous or uncomfortable in front of the camera, but chances are your other half feels the exact same way!
 Laugh through the awkwardness together and your connection will shine through.